Electronic Chord Organ

 At this point, there are two S-6s in the Crasno collection: a form "B3" from 1956, and a form "B" from 1958, shown in the left and right images below the title respectively.
-The difference in form is mostly a matter of styling, with only small electronic changes.
+The difference in form is almost completely a matter of styling.
 Of all the keyboards in my collection, the S-6s rank highly.
-They not only have a rich and distinctive sound, but are especially fun to improvise on, since it is so easy to play a chord and bass progression while soloing with the right hand—that was the point, after all.
+They not only have a rich and distinctive sound, but are especially fun to improvise on, since it is so easy to play a chord and bass progression while soloing with the right hand—that was basically the point, after all.
 There are no modern equivalents of Hammond's chord organs in sounds nor capabilities (and especially not in build quality), and so I hope this article assists in repairing, preserving, and otherwise increasing knowledge of these fine instruments.

 If you have a Hammond chord organ in need of repair, and could bring it to my shop in Edmonton, Alberta, Canada (since I do not perform house calls), I would be happy to repair it.
 Please seem my Repairs page for details on rates and policies.
 I can also provide some guidance by email.

 For this section, I will largely direct you to other sources, while compiling the most important info from them.
 Wikipedia's Chord Organ article provides some interesting facts, one being that the Hammond company (of Chicago, Illinois) invented the first chord organ: the model S, introduced in 1950.
 The main inventor was John M. Hanert, Hammond's lead designer at the time.
-He previously worked on the Novachord, Solovox, and even the original tonewheel-based Model A, to name a few.
-The Novachord is widely considered the first polyphonic synthesizer, making use of ADSR-like volume envelopes and highly versatile filtering based on "formant" principles.
+He previously worked on the Novachord, Solovox, and even the original tonewheel-based Model A. The Novachord is sometimes considered the first polyphonic synthesizer, making use of ADSR-like volume envelopes and versatile filtering based on "formant" principles.
 The Solovox is a monophonic instrument whose technology was adapted into the "solo" voice of the chord organs.
-And I hardly have to explain the significance of Hammond's tonewheel organs.
+Of course, I hardly have to explain the significance of Hammond's tonewheel organs.
 In fact, Hanert was perhaps the most prolific and innovative electronic musical instrument designer of his era, having filed roughly 90 patents between 1939 and his death in 1962, mostly relating to electronic musical instruments and effects.
 A short biography of Mr. Hanert can be found here.

 The S-100 series instruments are very similar to the S-6, except that they use an expression pedal instead of a lever, and have built-in spring reverb.
 The circuitry is still entirely vacuum-tube.
 As with other Hammonds with three numerals at the end of the model designation, the last two digits indicate variations in cabinet style and finish (replacing the "form" designation of the older units), while the electronics are basically identical.